31 Days of Gore: The Demons series

 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

-I don’t know why I followed the development of Feast on Ben Affleck and Matt Damon’s Project Greenlight, but never actually watched the movie until now.
-In case you’re unfamiliar with Project Greenlight, it was a reality TV show in which the contest-winners got to make a movie in the Hollywood system.
-The first two movies produced by Project Greenlight sucked so the producers decided to go for broke and make the third a horror film.
+I don’t know why I closely followed the development of Feast on Ben Affleck and Matt Damon’s Project Greenlight, but never watched the movie until now.
+In case you’re unfamiliar with Project Greenlight, it was a reality TV show in which the famous actors plucked an unknown filmmaker from obscurity to make a feature length film.
+The first two movies that came out of Project Greenlight sucked so bad, Affleck and Damon decided to go for broke and make a balls-to-the-wall horror film.

-Feast would be great if the shots were a little longer and the director didn’t try to be so damn cute.
-There’s a lot of exhausting wink-wink, nudge-nudge bullshit in the beginning of the movie, in which the filmmakers flat-out warn you they’re going to give you the unexpected.
-Unfortunately, when you’re expecting the unexpected, and you get the unexpected, then you were expecting it all along, weren’t you?
-If the film had lured us into believing it was a by-the-numbers horror film (You’re Next comes to mind), the unexpected stuff would have been much sweeter, not to mention a lot less self-congratulatory.
+Feast would be improved if the shots were just a little longer and the director didn’t try to be so damn cute in the first act.
+There’s an exhausting amount of wink-wink, nudge-nudge bullshit in the beginning, in which the filmmakers practically announce they’re going to give us the unexpected.
+Unfortunately, when you’re expecting the unexpected, you get exactly what you expected.
+If the film had lured us into believing it was a by-the-numbers horror picture (You’re Next comes to mind), the unexpected stuff would have been more rewarding, not to mention not as self-congratulatory.
+Never mind that.
+Everything else about Feast is great.

 Most of these actors you’ll either know by name or recognize from other movies.
-Not only is this the second movie I’ve written about in a row which features Clu Gulager, it was directed by his son, John Gulager.
-After a success like Feast, John might be relegated to horror productions for the rest of his life.
-I hope he’s comfortable with that, because it’s clear he was born to make films like this and I’m interested in what else he has up his sleeves.
+Not only does it feature western actor Clu Gulager, it was directed by his son, John Gulager, the third season winner of Project Greenlight.
+After a success like this, John might be relegated to horror pictures for the rest of his life.
+I hope he’s comfortable with that because it’s clear that’s what he was born to do.

 Come back at midnight Central Time for the next movie.